On this page...

 Move for Thought Kit - Designed to help children increase their physical activity levels during the school day, as well as to help teachers facilitate learning and academic achievement.
 The kit can be used to assist in meeting your Healthy Kids Act physical activity minutes and your Healthier US School Challenge physical activity minutes (if planned in partnership with the physical education teacher).

 Stories in Motion - Short stories that include action words which prompt bursts of physical activity!
 Utilize these stories in your classroom for short physical activity breaks.

-Electronic Health Messages for Schools - Fifty-six student-generated effective health messages for middle and high school students can be downloaded and displayed on monitors or on TVs in the cafeteria and throughout the school building to promote healthy eating and physical activity.
+Electronic Health Messages for Schools - Student generated health messages for middle and high school students can be downloaded and displayed on monitors or on TVs in the cafeteria and throughout the school building to promote healthy eating and physical activity.
 The messages were developed by Muscatine's East Campus and Middle School.

 Being a Role Model for School Wellness - Adults by their actions serve as role models to students often without realizing it.
 School personnel, parents, and other adults that students come in contact with regularly are powerful role models when it comes to nutrition and physical activity.
 Students joining adults in action will support the district's wellness environment.
 The following tools are resources that can assist you in being a role model for school wellness.

 Student Led Activity Ideas - The links below provide a variety of ideas that students and others interested in fostering healthier nutrition and physical activity habits and promoting overall wellness might want to consider as ideas for use in their local schools.
 The ideas listed below were developed as part of a graduate student assignment at Iowa State University, by Christine Clarahan and Erin Tiffany.

 - Calcium Game during Lunch Hour